fkemser/CUPSwrapper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+![Screenshot 1][screenshot1]

 This project provides a `dialog`-based interface to

 - set up a printer,
-![Screenshot 1][screenshot1]

 - select a default printer,
 - set default printing settings,
 - print a document (or `stdin` input), allowing the user to interactively choose printer and printing settings,
-![Screenshot 2][screenshot2]

 - create print job settings (`lp` arguments) that can be saved into a variable for multiple usage,
-![Screenshot 3][screenshot3]

 - cancel print jobs.
-![Screenshot 4][screenshot4]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>